gvwilson/buildtogether.tech/src/communicate/index.md

 ## Documentation

 An old proverb says, "Trust, but verify."
-The equivalent in programming is, "Be clear, but [%i "documentation!as communication" %]document[%/i%]."
+The equivalent in programming is, "Be clear, but document[%i "documentation!as communication" %]."
 No matter how well software is written, it always embodies decisions that aren't explicit in the final code or accommodates complications that aren't going to be obvious to the next reader.
 Putting it another way, the best function names in the world aren't going to answer the questions "Why does the software do this?"  and "Why doesn't it do this in a simpler way?"

-In most cases, [%i "documentation!embedded" %]embedded documentation[%/i%] in the form of a short [%g docstring "docstring" %] or [%g doc_comment "doc comment" %] to remind ourselves of each function's purpose is probably as much documentation as we need.
+In most cases, embedded documentation[%i "documentation!embedded" %] in
+the form of a short [%g docstring "docstring" %] or [%g doc_comment "doc comment" %] to remind ourselves of each function's purpose is probably as much documentation as we need.
 (In fact, it's probably better than what most people do.)
 That one- or two-liner should begin with an